CBEP-SoCB-Details/Beaches_Bacteria/Analysis/beaches_rainfall_analysis.md

 inverse gaussian GLMs performed poorly (based on diagnostic plots).

 One issue is that both Gamma and Inverse Gaussian models only permit positive values.
-Our log transformed data (at least in principal) could include negative values, if any of our original observations were below
+Our log transformed data (at least in principle) could include negative values, if any of our original observations were below
 1. That did not happen.